atomist-skills/npm-license-usage-skill/README.md

 # `atomist/npm-license-usage-skill`

-Maintain a third-party license usage file for npm projects
+Maintain a third-party license usage file for npm projects.

 :sparkles: [_**View this skill in the Atomist Skills Catalog**_][atomist-skill] to enable this skill on your repositories. :sparkles: